3 Ways to Improve the Digital Experience In Retail Banking

 Investing in Digital Improves Customer Experience and Adoption

 From the same Bain study, it was found that positive customer interactions that start online, continue online with greater loyalty than if they were to start in-person or over the phone.
-The likelihood of customers choosing to interact with a bank online has a lot to do with the quality of experience the bank has created.
-If the digital experience is not up to the level that customers want, you risk them going elsewhere.
+The likelihood of customers choosing to interact with a bank online has a lot to do with the security and quality of experience the bank has created.
+If the digital experience is not up to the level that customers want, you risk losing them to another competitor.

 By focusing on how customers typically use and interact with services, rather than product promotion or adoption, you can start creating a user experience that really sticks.
-An example would be after a user opens an account online, helpfully routing the user to the activities they’re most like to do online like paying a bill.
-As customers get familiar with the basic functionality, they start to become more comfortable with the digital experience and search out other ways to work with the bank online.
+An example of this would be after a user opens an account online, helpfully routing the user to the activities they’re most likely to do online such as paying a bill.
+As customers get familiar with the basic functionality, they start to become more comfortable with the digital experience, and begin to search out other ways to work with the bank online.
 By paying attention to how people make use of their services and mirroring the process online, you can ensure that users are getting the value they are looking for and the experience they appreciate.